csye-6225-nitesh-cloud-org/.github/profile/README.md

 The Serverless repository contains cloud function code designed to be triggered by Pub/Sub to send verification emails to users and track email interactions.
 This repository integrates with the webapp repository, where messages are published, initiating the workflow.

-## How to Contribute

-We welcome contributions from the community!
-Whether it's bug fixes, feature enhancements, or new ideas, feel free to submit pull requests and issues to any of our repositories.

-To contribute:

-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature/your-feature`).
-3. Make your changes.
-4. Commit your changes (`git commit -am 'Add new feature'`).
-5. Push to the branch (`git push origin feature/your-feature`).
-6. Create a new Pull Request.

-## Code of Conduct

-Please note that we have a Code of Conduct that we expect all contributors and community members to adhere to.
-This ensures a welcoming and inclusive environment for everyone involved.